fitttdev/unimafy/README.md

   2. Ruby on Rails
   3. JavaScript
   4. Microservices Architecture
-  5. Event-driven Architecture with CQRS
+  5. CQRS & Event Sourcing

 **What I'm Up To**
 Currently, I'm exploring new technologies and learning new skills to stay up-to-date with the latest trends in the industry.